Love Cannot Dissemble

 Performing with a complete consort of Jane Julier viols has been a dream of Brooke’s for the last 10 years and now, for the first time, this is possible.
 We thank Laura Moore for the generous loan of her Jane Julier bass viol to Josh for his visit to Australia.

-Joshua Keller, bass viol (Guest Artist from USA)
+Joshua Keller, bass viol (Guest Artist, USA)

 Joshua Keller is an avid performer and teacher of viol, lirone, and cello.
 After studying viola da gamba with Wendy Gillespie and Hille Perl, Josh embarked on an international performance career.
 He has performed in the early music festivals of Bruges, Bremen, Bloomington, Regensburg, Thüringen, and in the opening ceremonies of the Utrecht Early Music Festival.
 Early and modern orchestras alike continue to invite him to play the viol solos of Bach’s Passions.
 He has worked with Opera Theater St. Louis, Opera Studio Netherlands, Opera NEO San Diego, and Scherzi Musicali (BE) playing lirone.
 He maintains a private teaching studio, teaches viol at the University of Memphis, and cello at the Memphis Music Academy.
 Joshua also maintains an active local music life playing in chamber ensembles, and recording at local studios.
 He has recorded with Josh Lee, Masaaki Suzuki, and Música Ficta.
 Beyond music, Josh loves rollerskating, practicing Pilates and his two boxers, Margot and Hiram.